Remember that time I told you about the best banana cake I’ve ever had?

 How to Make Banana Cake

 The recipe starts with 1 and 1/2 cups (345g) mashed bananas, or about 4 medium or 3 large ripe bananas (above).
 Now, make sure those bananas are nice and spotty.
-The bananas you see above are just right (and it’s what you want for banana bread too).
+The bananas you see above are just right (and it’s what you want for banana bread and banana muffins, too).
 More brown spots = sweeter, more banana flavor.
 Your cake will thank you.
-I simply mash the bananas in my mixer– the same mixer I use for creaming the butter and sugars.
+I simply mash the bananas in my mixer—the same mixer I use for creaming the butter and sugars.
 Beat the bananas on high speed for a minute, then transfer to another bowl.
-I don’t even wash the mixing bowl– just throw the butter right in and start creaming!
+I don’t even wash the mixing bowl—just throw the butter right in and start creaming!

 Here’s the batter.
 There will be some lumps.

 One more thing to note: buttermilk.
 As you guessed, buttermilk is the moist-maker in this cake.
 The cake wouldn’t be what it is without it!
 You also need the acid in buttermilk to help the baking soda do its job.
 I rarely have buttermilk in my refrigerator, so I always sour whole milk instead.
 For this recipe, you need 1 and 1/2 cups of buttermilk.
 If you don’t keep buttermilk on hand either, measure 1 Tablespoon of fresh lemon juice or white vinegar.
 Pour into a liquid measuring cup.
 Then add enough whole milk until it reaches 1 and 1/2 cups.
 Stir together, let it sit for 5 minutes, then use in the recipe.
 To keep the cake extra rich, I recommend whole milk when you are souring milk.

 Is this not the silkiest and smoothest cream cheese frosting you’ve ever seen?
 Well, it’s the silkiest and smoothest cream cheese frosting I’ve ever tasted!
 It’s pretty similar to our cream cheese frosting that we use for carrot cake, but there’s a little less cream cheese for the amount of butter.
 So, this makes the frosting a little more silky.
 And definitely more buttery!